Automotive Hall of Fame: Awards

-For Hall induction, the Distinguished Service Citation, and Young Leader and Excellence Award, anyone can submit a nomination by filling out the form or sending a letter, along with reference materials that may assist the Awards Committee.
+For the Hall induction, the Distinguished Service Citation, and the Young Leader and Excellence Award, anyone can submit a nomination by filling out the form or sending a letter, along with reference materials that may assist the Awards Committee.
 The Industry Leader of the Year Award is nominated and awarded solely by the Awards Committee, so no external nominations are accepted.